kubernetes/kubernetes/docs/getting-started-guides/gce.md

 If you're having trouble SSHing into your instances, ensure the GCE firewall isn't blocking port 22 to your VMs.
-By default, this should work but if you have edited firewall rules or created a new non-default network, you'll need to expose it: `gcloud compute firewall-rules create --network=<network-name>
+By default, this should work but if you have edited firewall rules or created a new non-default network, you'll need to expose it: `gcloud compute firewall-rules create default-ssh --network=<network-name>
---description "SSH allowed from anywhere" --allow tcp:22 default-ssh`
+--description "SSH allowed from anywhere" --allow tcp:22`

 Additionally, your GCE SSH key must either have no passcode or you need to be using `ssh-agent`.